ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 <br />

-Don't feel pressure to pick up each tool now - slowly integrating one or two tools over time is the way to go.
+Don't feel pressure to pick up each tool at the same time - slowly integrating one or two tools over time is the way to go.

 Thanks for reading!

-Checkout other Python related posts on [pathlib versus os.path](https://datasciencesouth.com/blog/python-file-system) and [Pandas & Matplotlib for New Data Scientists](https://datasciencesouth.com/blog/python-libraries-new-data-scientists).
+Checkout our other Python related posts on [pathlib versus os.path](https://datasciencesouth.com/blog/python-file-system) and [Pandas & Matplotlib for New Data Scientists](https://datasciencesouth.com/blog/python-libraries-new-data-scientists).